Alonzo Mayes

-Alonzo Lewis Mayes, Jr. (born June 4, 1975) is a former American college and professional football player who was a tight end in the National Football League (NFL) for three seasons.
-He played college football for Oklahoma State University, and was recognized as an All-American.
-Mayes played professionally for the NFL's Chicago Bears.
+Alonzo Lewis Mayes, Jr. (born June 4, 1975) is an American former professional football player who was a tight end for three seasons with the Chicago Bears of the National Football League (NFL).
+He played college football for the Oklahoma State Cowboys, earning consensus All-American honor in 1997.

-Early years
+Early life

 Mayes was born in Oklahoma City, Oklahoma.
 He attended Frederick A. Douglass High School in Oklahoma City, where he played for the Douglass Trojans high school football team.

 College career

 Mayes received an athletic scholarship to attend Oklahoma State University and play for the Oklahoma State Cowboys football team from 1994 to 1997.
 As a senior in 1997, he was recognized as a consensus first-team All-American at tight end.